Can You Contribute to a Non-Family Member’s 529 Plan?

 529 plan tax benefits

-The money you invest in a child’s 529 plan grows on a tax-deferred basis and distributions are completely tax-free when used to pay for the child’s qualified education expenses.
+A 529 plan is considered a tax-advantaged account.
+The money you invest in a child’s 529 plan grows tax-deferred, and distributions are tax-free when used to pay for the child’s qualified education expenses.
 Because of this tax-free compounding, even a small gift can grow substantially over time.
-Every dollar a student has in college savings is one dollar less that they will have to borrow in student loans.
+Every dollar a student has in education savings is one dollar less than they will have to borrow in student loans.

-In some states, residents can deduct 529 plan contributions from state taxable income.
-But in 10 of these states, income tax benefits are only available to 529 plan account owners who contribute to their own 529 plan.
+While there’s no federal income tax deduction on 529 contributions, residents of more than 30 states can claim a state income tax deduction.
+But in seven of these states, income tax benefits are only available to 529 plan account owners who contribute to their own 529 plan.

-For example, Michigan residents who contribute to a Michigan 529 plan owned by another person may deduct up to $5,000 ($10,000 if married) of 529 plan contributions from state taxable income.
-New York offers a similar state income tax benefit for 529 plan contributions, but the benefit is only available if the contribution is made by the 529 plan account owner or the account owner’s spouse.
+For example, Michigan residents who contribute to a Michigan 529 plan owned by another person may deduct up to $5,000 ($10,000 for married couples) of 529 plan annual contributions from state taxable income.
+New York offers a similar state income tax benefit for 529 plan contributions, but the benefit is only available if the contributor is the 529 plan account owner or the owner’s spouse.

-If you contribute to a 529 plan account owned by the beneficiary’s parent or anyone else, there is no guarantee that the money will be used for its intended purpose.
+If you contribute to a 529 plan account owned by the beneficiary’s parent or anyone else, there is no guarantee that the money will be used for education costs.
 For example, nothing stops a parent from changing the 529 beneficiary to another child.
-A parent could also use their child’s 529 plan savings to pay for groceries, bills, a vacation or a new car.
-The only consequence of taking a non-qualified distribution is that the earnings portion of a non-qualified distribution is subject to income tax and a 10% penalty.
+A parent could also use their child’s 529 plan savings to pay for groceries, bills, a vacation, or a new car.
+The only consequence of taking a non-qualified withdrawal is that the earnings portion of a non-qualified distribution is subject to income tax and a 10% penalty.

 Opening a custodial 529 plan account for a child can help ensure that the 529 plan funds are used for their intended purpose.
 As the account custodian, you will manage the 529 plan account on behalf of the child, and you cannot withdraw funds for any purpose other than to pay for the child’s education.